As you embark on your journey to your new retirement home, have you considered building a guest house or casita, too?

 What is a Casita?

-Noted as a home trend in 2017, ADUs have been popping up across America.
+Noted as a home trend in recent years, ADUs have been popping up across America.

 Follow these guidelines to decide if a casita or guest house is the right addition to your new property.

-If your new home will be in a new-home community or an area with a homeownersโ association, ask the governing organization if guest houses are allowed.
+If your new home will be in a brand new community or in an area with a homeowners association, ask the governing organization if guest houses are allowed.

-โRemember that ADUs require you to submit plans, get permits and follow all regulations, as well as incorporate standards addressing fire safety, water lines and sewer connections,โ explains Riddell.
+Keep in mind, ADUs require you to submit plans, get permits, and follow local regulations.
+On top of that, you will have to incorporate standards addressing fire safety, water lines, and sewer connections.

 Know its Use

-Talk to your partner or family members about the purpose of the additional space.
+Talk to your family members about the purpose of adding a guest house or casita.
 Doing so will help you determine if it should be included in the construction project.

 It will also help you with the design.
 If you are thinking about aging in place or have friends or family with disabilities, you might want features such as ramps instead of steps and wide hallways to accommodate a walker or wheelchair.

-You may even decide to build it as an income suite and lease it.
+Or, you may even decide to build a casita with the purpose being an income suite and lease it.

 How Much Does it Cost to Build a Guest House or Casita?

-โADUs can be expensive and range anywhere from $100 to $500 per square foot,โ notes Riddell. โThat does not include permits, the foundation and installation, which can tack on an extra $15,000 to $25,000.โ
+ADUs can be expensive and range anywhere from $100 to $500 per square foot, depending on where you live.
+This price does not include permits, the foundation and installation, all of which can tack on an extra $15,000 to $25,000.

-If youโre considering the idea of renting the place, take some time to calculate the monthly income you expect to receive from it, including costs such as vacancy rate.
-Then work out how many months it would take you to recover your initial investment, suggests Davis.
+If you’re considering the idea of renting the place, take some time to calculate the monthly income you expect to receive from it, including costs such as vacancy rate.
+Then work out how many months it would take you to recover your initial investment.

-Designs for a guest house often consist of a spot over a garage, a small apartment attached to the home or a separate structure located on a different part of the property.
+Designs for a guest house or casita often consist of a spot over a garage, a small apartment attached to the home or a separate structure located on a different part of the property.

 A guest house that stands on its own, however, provides more space for everyone.

-โGuests will love the separate quarters because regardless of how close you are to your guests, a little separation and privacy is always welcome,โ notes Heinemann. โBe careful, however, as a beautiful guest house may cause people to overstay their welcome!โ
+Your guests will love the separate quarters because regardless of how close you are to your guests, a little separation and privacy is always welcome.
+Be careful, however, as a beautiful guest house may cause people to overstay their welcome!